soft-ib/softib-dashboardManager/ElasticPlugin/README.md

 # sync-elasticsearch-mysql
 Using Logstash to synchronize an Elasticsearch index with MySQL data

-> This project is described in details in this article: [How to synchronize Elasticsearch with MySQL](https://towardsdatascience.com/how-to-synchronize-elasticsearch-with-mysql-ed32fc57b339)

 ## Introduction

 This project is a working example demonstrating how to use Logstash to link Elasticsearch to a MySQL database in order to: